pilagod/gorm-cursor-paginator/README.md

 - `Order`: `paginator.DESC`

-- `TupleCmp`: `paginator.DISABLED`
+- `AllowTupleCmp`: `paginator.FALSE`

 When cursor uses more than one key/rule, paginator instances by default generate SQL that is compatible with almost all database management systems.
 But this query can be very inefficient and can result in a lot of database scans even when proper indices are in place.
-By enabling the `TupleCmp` option, paginator will emit a slightly different SQL query when all cursor keys are ordered in the same way.
+By enabling the `AllowTupleCmp` option, paginator will emit a slightly different SQL query when all cursor keys are ordered in the same way.

 For example, let us assume we have the following code: